klojang4j/klojang-templates/README.md

 Klojang templates arguably are even simpler than Mustache templates.
 There are just five syntactical constructs.
 Three if you discount for the fact that two of them are comments-like constructs.
-Two if you consider that, of those three, two are functionally equivalent.
-However, _Klojang Templates_ is unashamedly Java-only.
-The finer details of the syntax are carefully calibrated to give the Java API maximum leverage.
+Two if you consider that, of the remaining three, two are functionally equivalent.
+However, the finer details of the syntax are carefully calibrated to give the Java API maximum leverage.
 In particular, _Klojang Templates_ allows you to [nest templates](#nested-templates) inside other templates.
 This makes the API very efficient and concise when it comes to populating the templates.